Canop/termimad/README.md

 * [lfs](https://github.com/Canop/lfs) is a linux utility displaying file systems.
 Termimad templates are used to show the data in tables

+* [SafeCloset](https://github.com/Canop/safecloset) is a secret safe.
+Its TUI uses Termimad a lot, especially inputs

 * [Rhit](https://github.com/Canop/rhit) is a nginx log analyzer.
 Termimad templates are used to show the data in tables

 * [bacon](https://github.com/Canop/bacon) is a background Rust compiler.
 It uses Termimad for display and event management